stealth/tensor-pwn/README.md

 <p align="center">
 <img src="https://github.com/stealth/tensor-pwn/blob/master/pytorch/model1.jpg" />
 </p>
+*Code Exec demo during model load, popping xeyes on the screen*

+The version I tested was `2.1.2`.

 TensorFlow
 ----------

-The other big Python framework for AI.
-I haven't checked in depth yet but it looks like it is also using *Pickle*.
-However, there are safe ways to use *Pickle*, so its left to check for the details.
+The other big Python framework for AI. ~~I haven't checked in depth yet but it looks like it is also using *Pickle*.
+However, there are safe ways to use *Pickle*, so its left to check for the details.~~

+*TensorFlow* is supporting various formats such as legacy TF, HDF5 (Hirarchical Data Format) and the new Keras v3 format.
+The latter has got a safe-mode for a reason (`False` by default) when loading saved models, since *TensorFlow* models can have Lambda functions attached which can be executed upon load.
+No such safe-mode with the HDF5 format.
+IOW you can create and save a model that contains Base64 encoded Python bytecode that gets executed during load.
+The dedicated subdir contains PoC code but not the model itself (as with *PyTorch*) since it contains much more data, so you have to call `create-model.py` first.
+The version I tested was `2.15.0`.

 NumPy
 -----